-The Department of Counseling Faculty believe it is important to build relationship with your faculty for feedback and guidance throughout your graduate career.
-In this, please know questions pertaining to the information contained herein can be processed with your Faculty Advisor.
+The Department of Counseling Faculty believe it is important to build relationships with your faculty us for feedback and guidance throughout your graduate career.
+Iplease know questions pertaining to the information contained herein can be processed with your Faculty Advisor.
 We are glad to welcome you as a member of the Tarleton State University community and look forward to your development as a graduate student, professional counselor, and productive member of the counseling profession.